pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 Nivix.

 Much rebuilding is underway; that's what happens when you have a lot of powerful mages, I guess!
 A new campus seems to be being constructed using walls of stone extended from a collapsed area.
 There is already a sign.
 "The Gibo And Bebe School Of Residence."
 The first act of the new Guildmaster, Mareka Destin.
 She's there in person, giving instructions.
 We head over.
 Gnog points and says "Thank you for that.
 They were important to us."
 "Yes, they were important to our world!
-Thankfully we have quite a few of those who worked in the war lab in P5 who can now head up this school - Izzit engineers who, I have to say, were probably overlooked by the other schools as their studies didn't neatly fit into the curricula of other departments.
+Thankfully we have quite a few of those who worked in the war lab in P5 who can now head up this school - Izzet engineers who, I have to say, were probably overlooked by the other schools as their studies didn't neatly fit into the curricula of other departments.
 But resonance and sound; it's time we had a school dedicated to it.
 And really, Gibo and Bebe founded this line of study - at least within the Izzet."
 They're waiting for the right time to tell the mother; heard she might be moving, and if so might buy the old house to turn it into a kind of museum.
 Time to start remembering contributions of *all* the Izzet.

 We ask after Niv.
 Kicked off campus!
-Not part of the Izzit now.
+Not part of the Izzet now.
 Awww.
 His tower isn't even rebuilt; his stuff has been moved to P1, where a new Hall will be built.
 It won't be over the old hall.
 There'll be a meeting; she's surprised we haven't heard about it - it'll be held at Orzhova.
 Only area big enough.
 We should head there.

 "Wait!
 Before you go.
 I think he would've wanted you to have this..." - she pulls out a small locket.
 It has a smiling spinning hologram when you open it, of Ral casting a spell.
 "Does he not want this?"
 "He has others.
 I have one that he gave me as well.
 But I recovered this from this office."
 "Yeah...
 OK, thank you."
 "We were there together, all of us, at the end.
 I'll have a hologram of him put next to him in the Hall.
 He was never named Guildmaster, so has no place in the Hall of Guildmasters in theory, but I think he deserves to be remembered.
 Anyone arriving by air will be greeted by his hologram.
 I thought that might be a nice touch, since he made that my job for so long!
 You'd better get going."